 Easter Baskets for toddlers and babies don’t need to be complicated – but they can be fun!
 Here are some of the best Easter basket ideas for babies and toddlers that are inexpensive and useful.

 This year, I think Jack might enjoy Easter a little bit more, even though he still can’t quite understand why we celebrate Easter.
 I still think he’s too young to get sweets in his basket (and he can’t have them anyway) so I’ve tried to brainstorm some easy and inexpensive ideas for things we can put in his Easter basket.

 Obviously, Easter isn’t just about egg hunts and Easter baskets, but I still think it’s fun to do.
-Here are some of ideas I have come up with for what to fill a baby or toddler’s Easter basket.
+Here are some of the ideas I have come up with for what to fill a baby or toddler’s Easter basket.
 I’ve added more ideas, so there’s more than the original 22 promised in the title.
-Hopefully no one cares too much!
+Hopefully, no one cares too much!